annebeaubien/annebeaubien.github.io/Content/recipes/pad_thai.md

 tags: Dairy Free, Gluten Free, Vegan, Vegetarian
 description: The signature dish of Thailand gets a tofu-free vegetarian makeover with lots of extra veggies.
 ---
 I don’t know about you, but I don’t really like tofu.
 I prefer to eat vegetarian meals, especially when eating out but the problem is nearly every restaurant thinks that either cheese or tofu is what makes a dish vegetarian.
 Whenever the waiter asks if I would like chicken or shrimp, I always say, “No thank you”.
 To which they respond, “Oh so you would like tofu”….”um no”.
-Then when I ask if they can just use extra veggies instead of tofu, They get a confused look and mutter, “Oh, ok”.
+Then when I ask if I can just have extra veggies instead of tofu, They get a confused look and mutter, “Oh, ok”.
 Really?
 Are vegetables so far removed from our minds that tofu seems more natural?
 That’s enough vegetarian ranting for now…please enjoy this tofu-free vegetarian pad thai and don’t be afraid to ask for extra veggies the next time you’re at a restaurant.

+An easy alternative to making this dish would be to just chop up 6 cups worth of whatever vegetables you have on hand, sauté them in avocado or olive oil until tender, then mix in the sauce and serve with rice.

 **Makes:** 2-3 servings